kerrycobb/recipes/tuscan-white-bean-soup.md

 - 1 medium onion, finely diced (about 1 cup)
 - 2 medium carrots, finely diced (about 1 cup)
 - 2 ribs celery, finely diced (about 1 cup)
-- 4 cloves garlic, minced
+- 8 cloves garlic, minced
 - 1/2 teaspoon dried red pepper flakes
-- 1 quart water (could sub chicken or vegetable broth)
+- 1 quart water (can sub chicken or vegetable broth)
-- 2 (15-ounce) cans white beans (cannellini or great northern), with their liquid
+- 2 cups dried beans cooked along with cooking liquid
+- 4 packed cups roughly chopped greens
-- 4 6-inch sprigs rosemary, leaves finely chopped and stems reserved
+- 4 6-inch sprigs rosemary
-- 1 (3-4 inch) chunk parmesan rind (optional)
 - 2 bay leaves
-- 3 to 4 cups roughly chopped greens
 - Kosher salt and freshly ground black pepper
-- Parmesan cheese for serving
+- Parmesan cheese for serving optional)
+- Stale bread (optional)
+- 1 (3-4 inch) chunk parmesan rind (optional)
+- Sausage or Pancetta (optional)
+- 1 can diced or crushed tomatoes or equivalent fresh tomato or 1 small can tomato paste (optional)
+- Fresh herbs (optional)

 ## Preparation
 1. [Cook white beans in pressure cooker.](pressure-cooker-times.md)
+2. Brown Pancetta or Sausage if using.
-2. Saute onions, carrots, and celery until softened.
+3. Saute onions, carrots, and celery until softened.
-3. Add garlic and dried red pepper flakes.
-Saute until fragrant.
+4. Add garlic and dried red pepper flakes.
+Saute for 30 seconds.
+5. Saute tomato paste if using.
-4. Puree some of the beans with a masher or blender.
+5. Puree some of the beans with a masher or blender.
-5. Add water, beans with the cooking liquid, rosemary stems, parmesan rind, and bay leaf.
+6. Add water, beans with the cooking liquid, rosemary, parmesan rind, and bay leaf and tomatoes if using.
-6. Bring to a boil and reduce to simmer.
+7. Bring to a boil and reduce to simmer.
-7. Add greens and cook for 15 minutes.
+8. Add greens and cook for 15 minutes.
-8. Discard bay leaves and rosemary stems.
+9. Discard bay leaves and rosemary stems.
-9. Season to taste with salt and pepper.
+10. Season to taste with salt and pepper.
-10. Serve with chopped rosemary leaves sprinkled on top along with grated parmesan cheese.
+11. Add fresh herbs if using.
+12. Serve over pieces of stale bread and parmesan cheese if using.
+13. Garnish with fresh herbs if using and top with a drizzle of olive oil.